feurbano/data_management_2018/sections/section_2/l2_dbmovement.md

   lu_age_class.age_class_code = animals.age_class_code
 ```

-#### Exercise
+##### Exercise

 1. Query the table *main.animals* including the information on the sex and the species (with the name of the species stored in the look up table)
-2. Modify the field *vendor* in the table *main.gps\_sensors* to limit the possible values to: 'Vectronic Aerospace GmbH', 'Sirtrack' and 'Lotek', then try to insert a vendor not in the list.
+2. Force the field *vendor* in the table *main.gps\_sensors* to limit the possible values to: 'Vectronic Aerospace GmbH', 'Sirtrack' and 'Lotek', then try to insert a vendor not in the list.
 3. How would you extend the database to include information on mortality (date and type of death)
-4. Design a general schema of a possible database extension (i.e. table(s) and their links) to include information on capture and particularly on:
-    -   date and time of the capture (note that the same animal can be captured more than once)
-    -   location of capture
-    -   capture method
-    -   person who captured the animal
-    -   if the animal was collared, in this case include the code of the collar
-    -   the name/id of the animal
-    -   body temperature (note that temperature can be measured more than once at the different stages of the capture).

 ## <a name="c_2.5"></a>2.5 From data to information: associating locations to animals